Help keep your phone safe: What you need to know about mobile security

 Social engineering scams are scams conducted by people that try to manipulate people into giving up personal information such as passwords, banking information, or control over your computer.
 Social engineering scams appear in the form of email, text messages, or even phone calls.
 If you feel that the scenario is suspicious, avoid it at all costs.

 According to the Federal Communications Commission (FCC), “updating your smartphone's operating system when notified to do so helps patch security gaps and improve your device’s overall performance.”
 Prior to updating your device, it is suggested that you:

 Back up your files;

 Make sure your device is compatible with the upgrade;

 Rooting your device mainly applies to Android users.
 This is the process that allows users to gain access to the Android operating code — which ultimately gives the privileges to modify the program’s code or install other programs that the manufacturer normally wouldn’t allow to be installed.

 To jailbreak a device is similar, however, it is applied to Apple users rather than Android.
 To jailbreak a phone means that the user has unrestricted access to the entire file system.

-When a phone is encrypted it means that users must enter a password prior to accessing their mobile device.
-This is typically done by setting up a passcode in the privacy settings — usually involving numbers, words, and even fingerprint and facial recognition.
-It is recommended to encrypt your phone for incidences that may involve strangers attempting to log in to your phone (leaving it in a cab, losing it at the park, etc.).
+When a phone is encrypted it means that data from the device is encrypted in a way that cannot be deciphered by third parties who may try to access it.
+It is recommended to encrypt your phone for incidents that may involve strangers attempting to log in to your phone (leaving it in a cab, losing it at the park, etc.).